bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% img click get from anchors; medium; /images/tutorials/getting_started_with_lps/Click get from anchors.png %}
 {% img enter anchor positions; medium ; /images/tutorials/getting_started_with_lps/Enter anchor positions.png %}

-Update the positions (coordinates) of the anchors.
+Enter the positions (coordinates) of the anchors in your system.
 Note: measurements in meters.

-When a value differs from the currently configured value, the box turns red.
+When you enter a new value, the box turns red to indicate that it differs from the current value stored in the anchor.

 {% endsi_step %}